pivot5/islandora_solution_pack_collection/README.md

 **NOTE**: The collection solution pack either requires that the [resource index](https://wiki.duraspace.org/display/FEDORA37/Resource+Index) is enabled in Fedora or you have the [Islandora Solr](https://github.com/islandora/islandora_solr_search) module installed to perform its queries.

-**NOTE**: After enabling the display of object metadata, it is possible that some metadata (e.g Description) will not display if the [Islandora Context](https://github.com/SFULibrary/islandora_context) module is not enabled.
+**NOTE**: After enabling the display of object metadata, it is possible that some metadata (e.g. Description) will not display if the [Islandora Context](https://github.com/SFULibrary/islandora_context) module is not enabled.

 ## Installation